What if I cannot pay my tax bill?

 Where can I find advice on how to deal with tax debt?

 We recommend you visit the tax debt section of the TaxAid website.
-TaxAid is a separate charity providing free tax advice to people on low incomes who cannot afford to pay a professional adviser and particularly those who are in tax debt crisis.
+TaxAid is a separate charity providing free tax advice to people on low incomes who have tax problems that they cannot resolve with HMRC and particularly those who are in tax debt crisis.
 Their service is independent and confidential.